GAM-team/GAM/docs/Users-Drive-Files-Display.md

 ```

 By default, print filecounts displays counts of all files owned by the specified [`<UserTypeEntity>`](Collections-of-Users).

+The option `continueoninvalidquery [<Boolean>] can be used in special cases where a query  of the form
+`query "'labels/mRoha85IbwCRl490E00xGLvBsSbkwIiuZ6PRNNEbwxyz' in labels" causes Google to issue an error
+saying that the query is invalid when, in fact, it is but the user does not have a license that suppprts drive file labels.
+When `continueoninvalidquery` is true, GAM prints an error message and proceeds to the next user rather that terminating
+as it does now.
+Of course, if the query really is invalid, you will get the message for every user.

 The `showsize` option displays the total size (in bytes) of the files counted.